RaneemAlRushud/Pandas_EDA_2ed_CaseStudy/README.md

  <h1> :star2: Conclusion </h1>
- <li>In this analysis, I just analyze the case of trending YouTube in Great Britain.
+ <li>In this analysis, I just analyze the case of trending YouTube in Canada.
 It will be the same way for consider other cases.</li>

    <h1> :star2: Resources </h1>
   <li>[1].Kaggle.com.
 2021.
 Trending YouTube Video Statistics and Comments. [online] Available at: <https://www.kaggle.com/datasnaek/youtube> [Accessed 21 July 2021]. </li>